ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/relay.md

 public string Id { get; set; }
 ```

-If our type does not have an `id` field, we can either [rename](/docs/hotchocolate/defining-a-schema/object-types#naming) it or specify the name of the property that should be the `id` field through the `[Node]` attribute.
-Hot Chocolate will then automatically rename this property to be `id` to properly implement the contract of the `Node` interface.
+If the `Id` property of our class is not called `id`, we can either [rename it](/docs/hotchocolate/defining-a-schema/object-types#naming) or specify the name of the property that should be the `id` field through the `[Node]` attribute.
+Hot Chocolate will then automatically rename this property to `id` in the schema to properly implement the contract of the `Node` interface.

 ```csharp
 [Node(IdField = nameof(ProductId))]